Alisha-lal/doclens-document-intelligence/README.md

 ## Document Statistics

-DocLens calculates document statistics locally, including:
+DocLens calculates document statistics locally:

 - Page count
 - Word count
 - Character count
 - Estimated reading time

-These values are calculated by the application rather than generated by the AI.
+These values are calculated by the application rather than generated by the AI model.

 ## AI Summarization